 Description

-For mid-tone and darker SAH tints, Atlas Silicone Render Grey 25 kg builds full colour depth faster than a white-base equivalent — 1.5 mm hand coverage from 2.2 kg/m² (≈ 11.4 m² per bucket), tinted on site at our Southampton warehouse.
+For mid-tone and darker SAH tints, Atlas Silicone Render Grey 25 kg builds full colour depth in fewer coats than a white-base equivalent, with 1.5 mm hand coverage from 2.2 kg/m² at roughly 11.4 m² per bucket, tinted on site and dispatched next day.
 DoP 145/3/CPR confirms compliance to EN 15824:2017 for ETICS finish coats.

 Where Atlas Silicone Render Grey Performs Best on UK Facades

-For contemporary grey facades and any tinted shade from warm sandstone through to deep charcoal, Atlas Silicone Render Grey 25 kg delivers a ready-mixed, fibre-reinforced silicone finish that reaches richer colour depth in fewer coats than a white-base equivalent — A2-s1, d0 reaction to fire, V2 vapour permeability, and ETA references ETA-06/0081, ETA-06/0173, and ETA-16/0933 complete the certification chain for Building Control sign-off.
+Atlas Silicone Render Grey 25 kg is a ready-mixed, fibre-reinforced silicone finish on a grey pigment base, reaching richer colour depth in fewer coats than a white base across mid-tone and dark SAH shades, with A2-s1 d0 reaction to fire, V2 vapour permeability, and 1.5 mm hand coverage from 2.2 kg/m².
 It sits as the visible finish layer of the wider premium silicone render range, designed for ETICS build-ups over EPS, mineral wool, sound concrete, and traditional cement or cement-lime plasters.

-The grey base is the correct starting point whenever pigment loading matters: mid-tone shades, deep architectural greys, terracotta, ochre, charcoal, and any deep tint from the 480-shade SAH palette.
-Starting from a grey pigment rather than tinting up from white reduces both material consumption and on-site time, because the colour reaches uniform saturation across the elevation in a single application instead of requiring repeat coats to bury a brighter base.
+The grey base is the right starting point whenever pigment loading matters: deep architectural greys, terracotta, ochre, charcoal, and any saturated tint from the 480-shade SAH palette.
+Starting from a grey pigment rather than tinting up from white cuts both material consumption and on-site time, because the colour reaches uniform saturation across the elevation in a single application instead of demanding repeat coats to bury a brighter base.
+On a contemporary grey facade, that difference shows in both the labour bill and the evenness of the finished wall.

 Why Trade Specifiers Choose Atlas Silicone Render Grey

-- Self-cleaning silicone surface: high silicone and siloxane resin content lowers surface tension so rainfall actively lifts dirt and urban pollutants from the finish, keeping darker shades looking sharp without manual washing or repainting.
+- Self-cleaning silicone surface: high silicone and siloxane resin content lowers surface tension so rainfall lifts dirt and urban pollutants from the finish, keeping darker shades sharp without manual washing.

-- Crack-bridging flexibility: cellulose-fibre reinforcement and dedicated polymer resins absorb thermal movement and minor impacts, reaching 140 J impact resistance and hail resistance to 30 m/s in the Atlas Stopter K-100 system assembly.
+- Crack-bridging flexibility: cellulose-fibre reinforcement and dedicated polymer resins absorb thermal movement and minor impacts, reaching 140 J impact resistance within the Atlas Stopter K-100 system assembly.

-- 480-shade SAH palette tinted on site: the full standard palette is mixed at our Southampton warehouse on a dedicated Atlas machine with no remote factory lead time, and bespoke colours matched to RAL, NCS, or other manufacturer references are mixed to order for projects outside the standard book.
+- 480-shade SAH palette tinted on site: the full standard palette is mixed at the Renders World Southampton warehouse on a dedicated Atlas machine with no remote factory lead time, and bespoke RAL, NCS, or competitor-reference colours are matched to order.

-- Year-round application down to 0 °C: the standard +5 °C to +30 °C window extends to 0 °C with Atlas Eskimo setting accelerator, so winter programmes run without compromising cure quality or finish durability.
+- Year-round application down to 0 °C: the standard +5 °C to +30 °C window extends to 0 °C with Atlas Eskimo setting accelerator, so winter programmes run without compromising cure quality.

-- UV-stable hybrid pigments: the inorganic-organic pigment system validated by Xenotest accelerated weathering trials keeps darker shades true to spec long after standard masonry paints would have faded or bloomed.
+- UV-stable hybrid pigments: the inorganic-organic pigment system, validated by Xenotest accelerated weathering, keeps darker shades true to spec long after a standard masonry paint would have faded.

 Technical Specifications — Atlas Silicone Render Grey Data Sheet Highlights